Azizul109/ecommerce-order/README.md

 -   Choose bearer token and paste the token
 -   After register of user 'access token' will be given from postman
 -   Use the 'access token' to test other api

+### Postman Collection

+-   postman collection api is also provided
+-   Just import it the check the result